Logan Lucky: Plot

 Joe arranges for fellow inmates to stage a riot, resulting in a lockdown that hides his and Clyde's escape.
 Mellie meets them in a Ford Shelby GT350 stolen from Moody.
 At the speedway, Sam and Fish blow up a cell tower to disable the credit card machines, forcing vendors to accept cash only.
 Clyde, Jimmy and Joe enter the tube room, and Joe uses an explosive improvised from bleach, gummy bears and a dietary salt substitute to blow open the gate from the tube to the vault.
 They connect the tube to a giant vacuum pump, and suck up all the cash into garbage bags.
+Jimmy accidentally reverses the direction of the vacuum, sucking Clyde's prosthetic arm into the machine.
 Security guards investigate the smoke from the explosion, but are diverted by Earl, one of Clyde's bar patrons.
-Jimmy accidentally reverses the direction of the vacuum, sucking Clyde's prosthetic arm into the machine.
 Sam and Fish get the money out and into Jimmy's truck.
 On his way out, Clyde is recognized by Chilblain and hits him, then Clyde and Joe sneak back into the prison disguised as firefighters.
 Jimmy, having retrieved Clyde’s arm from the machine, makes it to his daughter's pageant just in time to see her perform his favorite song, "Take Me Home, Country Roads."
 Jimmy then abandons the money and anonymously informs the police of its location.

 FBI agent Sarah Grayson investigates the heist, dubbed “Ocean's Seven-Eleven" in the press.
 While she suspects Jimmy, Clyde and Joe, she has no evidence.
-Due to the unwillingness of the prison warden to report the riot, the refuting of Chilblain's eyewitness account by his disgruntled and bitter race driver, Dayton White, and the speedway president's satisfaction with the money's recovery and insurance settlement, the case is closed after six months.
-When Joe returns home after prison he finds a garbage bag of money buried in his yard.
-Sylvia receives an anonymous donation for her clinic, the inmate who orchestrated the prison riot and the woman working at the vault each receive an envelope stuffed with cash.
+Due to the prison warden's unwillingness to report the riot, the refuting of Chilblain's eyewitness account by his disgruntled and bitter race driver, Dayton White, and the speedway president's satisfaction with the money's recovery and insurance settlement, the case is closed after six months.
+When Joe returns home after prison, he finds a garbage bag of money buried in his yard.
+Sylvia receives an anonymous donation for her clinic, and the inmate who orchestrated the prison riot and the woman working at the vault each receive an envelope stuffed with cash.